Sahadeva: Marriages and children

 Following the events at Lakshagriha, Sahadeva, accompanied by his mother and brothers, made the decision to conceal themselves from Hastinapura.
 During this period, Arjuna received information that Drupada, the ruler of Panchala, was organizing an archery tournament to determine the suitor for his daughter's hand in marriage and disguised as a Brahmin, emerged victorious in the tournament.
 Returning home, Arjuna jokingly referred to Draupadi as their "alms," prompting Kunti to inadvertently instruct her sons to share her.
 Yudhishthira, recalling sage Vyasa's prophecy that Draupadi was destined to marry five men, observed his brothers' mutual affection for her and agreed.
 Drupada, though initially hesitant, accepted the marriage as dharmic, and Draupadi wed all five Pandavas.
 To prevent discord, the brothers agreed that anyone intruding upon Draupadi in private would face a year of exile.
 Sahadeva was the fourth in line as Arjuna had broken the treaty, resulting in latter's exile.
 Shrutasena was born to Sahadeva and Draupadi.
 Sahadeva later also married Vijaya, the daughter of his maternal uncle Dyutimata of Madra, in a self-choice ceremony organised in Madra.
 She who bore him one son, Suhotra.

 Later in the Ashramvasika Parva, the character Sanjaya mentions another wife of Sahadeva, described as the daughter of king Jarasandha of Magadha.
 Simon Brodbeck theorizes that this marriage might have taken place after the Kurukshetra War, as this unnamed wife is not mentioned elsewhere.

 The Harivamsa, the appendix of the Mahabharata, adds Bhanumati as another wife of Sahadeva.
 According to the story narrated in the Vishnu Parva of the text, she was the daughter of the Yadava leader Bhanu.
-The Yadavas held a festival when Krishna traveled to the sacred palace known as Pindaraka with his entourage of Yadavas.
+The Yadavas held a festival when Krishna travelled to the sacred palace known as Pindaraka with his entourage of Yadavas.
 Bhanumati was taken away by a demon known as Nikumbha at the event.
 This resulted from a curse placed on Bhanumati by Durvasa, whom Bhanumati had formerly disregarded during their meeting in Raivata's garden.
 After the curse, Durvasa had comforted her by telling her that she will be rescued.
 It is true that Bhanumati was rescued by the combined effort of Krishna, Arjuna and Pradyumna and wed Sahadeva on the suggestion of the divine-sage Narada.